 \section{Abstract}

-Gravitational lens flux ratio anomalies are a powerful probe of small-scale mass structures within lens galaxies.
-These anomalies are often attributed to dark matter subhalos, but the baryonic components of the lens can also play a significant role.
-This study investigates the impact of galactic bars, a common feature in spiral galaxies, on flux ratio anomalies.
-We conduct a systematic analysis using a sample of 21 barred galaxies from the high-resolution Auriga cosmological simulations.
-First, we model the projected mass distribution of these galaxies with the Multi-Gaussian Expansion (MGE) formalism.
-This method yields smooth, realistic lens potentials that preserve the primary bar structure while mitigating numerical noise.
-We then perform strong lensing simulations and quantify the flux ratio anomalies by measuring their deviation from the theoretical cusp-caustic relation, denoted as $R_{\text{cusp}}$.
-To characterize the structural properties of the bars, we use a Fourier decomposition of the surface mass density in the bar region.
-For instance, the $m=2$ mode quantifies the bar's strength, while the $m=4$ mode measures the strength of its boxy or peanut shape.
-Our primary finding is a strong, statistically significant correlation between the magnitude of the flux ratio anomaly and the strength of higher-order even Fourier modes.
-Specifically, the strengths of the boxy/peanut ($m=4$) and hexapole ($m=6$) components show an exceptionally tight correlation with the flux anomaly quantified by $R_{\text{cusp}}$, with Spearman correlation coefficients of $r = 0.85$ and $0.89$, and p-values on the order of $10^{-6}$ and $10^{-8}$, respectively.
-This demonstrates that flux ratio anomalies are highly sensitive to the complex, non-axisymmetric features of galactic bars.
-We conclude that the flux ratio anomaly can be a powerful indicator of a galactic bar's complex morphology.
-Failing to account for a bar's complex morphology can lead to a misinterpretation of the lensing signature, potentially causing an overestimation of the dark matter subhalo population.
-This work also emphasizes the necessity of including realistic baryonic structures in strong lensing models of spiral galaxies.
+Gravitational lens flux ratio anomalies are a powerful probe of small-scale mass structures, often attributed to dark matter subhalos.
+However, baryonic components can also play a significant role.
+This study investigates, for the first time, the impact of bars on flux ratio anomalies.
+We conduct a systematic analysis using barred galaxies from the Auriga simulations.
+First, we model the projected mass distribution with the Multi-Gaussian Expansion formalism.
+This method yields smooth lens potentials that preserve the primary bar structure while mitigating numerical noise.
+We then perform strong lensing simulations and quantify flux ratio anomalies by measuring their deviation from the theoretical cusp-caustic relation, denoted as $R_{\text{cusp}}$.
+Our primary finding is a strong, statistically significant correlation between the flux ratio anomaly magnitude and the strength of higher-order even Fourier modes.
+Specifically, the strengths of the boxy/peanut and hexapole components show an exceptionally tight correlation with $R_{\text{cusp}}$, with Spearman correlation coefficients of $r = 0.85$ and $0.89$, and p-values on the order of $10^{-6}$ and $10^{-8}$, respectively.
+This demonstrates that flux ratio anomalies are highly sensitive to complex, non-axisymmetric bar features.
+We conclude that flux ratio anomalies can be powerful indicators of bar morphology.
+Failing to account for such morphology can lead to misinterpreting lensing signatures and potentially overestimating the dark matter subhalo population.